 The application begins by closing the register with foam blocks to keep the aerosol inside.
 Then, your Aeroseal technician will connect the sealing machine using a plastic tube to your ductwork.
 Once secured, the spraying process may begin.

-It takes no time for the aerosol mist to spread throughout the whole ductwork.
+It takes no time for the aerosol mist to spread throughout the ductwork.
 The chemical compound can find the leaks and fill them up automatically within seconds.

 How Is It Beneficial?